Dudebaker/RegularLabs-Conditions-Virtuemart-Extension/README.md

 # RegularLabs Conditions Virtuemart Extension

-The RegularLabs Conditions Extension does not deliver the ability restict the conditions by Virtuemart parameters.<br>
+The RegularLabs Conditions Extension does not deliver the ability restrict the conditions by Virtuemart parameters.<br>

 This system plugin adds conditions for the following:<br>
 - Page Type (Product, Category, Shopping Cart)